- Location: New Mexico

 A commercial driver's license (CDL) must be obtained by anyone who wishes to operate a vehicle:

-- With a trailer that brings the vehicle's combined weight to more than 26,000 pounds
+- With a trailer that brings the vehicle's combined weight to 26,001 lbs. or higher

 - With hazardous materials placards on it